docs-newton/newton-api-docs/docs/authentication/Authentication.md

 const currentTime = Math.round((new Date()).getTime() / 1000);

-//If you have a body, you would use this instead of empty string below (replace BODY with actual request body):
+//If the request has a body, you would use this instead of empty string below (replace BODY with actual request body):
 //const hashed_body = crypto.createHash('sha256').update(BODY).digest('hex');

 const signatureParameters = [
     "GET",
     "",
     "/api/PATH",
-    "", //If you have a BODY, would be hashed_body currentTime
+    "", //If the request has a body, it would be hashed_body currentTime
 ];